-It is really important that you don’t put cold meat into your hot pan.
-I like to pull my steaks out about thirty minutes before I plan to cook them and leave them on my counter.
 This helps to heat your steak more evenly and helps prevent the risk of your meat drying out before you have finished cooking it.

-Get Your Pan Screaming Hot…Hotter Then You Think
+Get Your Pan Screaming Hot…Even Hotter Than You Think

-If you want a beautiful sear on your meat, you need to be sure that your skillet is hot enough to add that beautiful caramelization on your meat.
-Turn your heat up to high with nothing in the pan for at least five minutes.
 When you place your meat in the pan it should stick and you should hear a nice sizzle on the outside.
 That’s exactly what you want to hear and see happening to your meat.